November 14, 2015

-And though the number of homeless individuals living in our city is staggering, thousands more are existing one paycheck away from homelessness, struggling to make ends meet as they grapple with decisions such as choosing between buying groceries or paying the utility bills.
+Though the number of homeless individuals living in our city is unacceptable, many more are existing one paycheck away from homelessness, struggling to make ends meet as they grapple with decisions such as choosing between buying groceries or paying the utility bills.

-As Denver’s only daytime drop-in center for women, their children, and transgender individuals experiencing homelessness and poverty, The Gathering Place provides a variety of programs and services those who enter our doors.
+As Denver’s only daytime drop-in center for women, their children, and transgender individuals experiencing poverty or homelessness, The Gathering Place provides a variety of programs and services to those who enter our doors.

-We invite you to join our community and to partner with us as we endeavor to support women and their children in Denver who are experiencing homelessness and poverty.
+We invite you to join our community and to partner with us as we endeavor to support the women, children, and transgender individuals in Denver who are experiencing poverty or homelessness.
 Together, we can make a difference.

 The Gathering Place is a Safe Zone: